huagong2020/JQAS_plus_minus_data/README.md

-This repository contains data used in the study entitled "Estimating Positional Plus-Minus in the NBA", which was submitted to the research paper competition at the 2023 MIT Sloan Sports Analytics Conference.
+This repository contains data used in the study entitled "Estimating Positional Plus-Minus in the NBA".

-data/stint contains NBA stint data from 2015-16 to 2021-22.
+##data/stint## contains NBA stint data from 2015-16 to 2021-22.
 2019-20 season data are not included.
 Stint data are extracted from NBA play-by-play data sets.

 data/stint_garbage contains the same stint data as the data from data/stint, except they are extracted from NBA play-by-play data sets with garbage time removed.